-I had 2 opportunities in my life to get really rich…but I blew ‘em both!
+I’ve had 5 opportunities in my life to get really rich…but I blew ‘em all!

 The first occurred around 1997 or so when I went golfing one morning at the Cedar Creek Municipal course here in San Antonio with my good buddy, Steve Somen.